 Cornwall has been a relatively isolated part of the British isles.
 Up to 1550 it spoke its own language, and had its own form of government and currency until the 1700s.
-Compared with other parts of Britain there has been relatively little intermingling, except perhaps for Devon and with Brittany.
-Around 800 AD, a large group of Irish missionaries arrived, but apart from the odd Anglo-Norman lord, there has been limited in-migration until the present century.
-After 1850 however, when the great mines began to play out, there was a major exodus to other parts of the world where mines were to be found (Australasia, North and South America and South Africa)
+Compared with other parts of Britain there has been little intermingling.
+Except perhaps from Devon, and limited influx from Ireland and the continent, there has been limited in-migration until the present century.
+After 1850 however, when the great mines began to play out, there was a major exodus to other parts of the world where mines were to be found (Australasia, North and South America and South Africa).

 We accept only men with a paternal family tree (and usually a surname) with Cornish origins pre-1900, and who have tested their Y-DNA.
 A good paper tree on the male line leading to Cornwall is expected.
 If you are abroad, when joining please provide your most recent Cornish ancestor - the one who emigrated - and how you are related, so it can be checked

 A partial list of Cornish surnames is at http://www.jimwearne.com/Cornish_Names.htm and there is a good list in the project profile.

 Full members are generally assisted to understand their results and independent advice is given where further testing is indicated.

 We maintain an Associate category for both sexes of those who have Cornish forbears down any recent line and have taken the FamilyFinder or another autosomal test.
 Membership may assist those seeking general Cornish ancestry during teh last 4-5 generations.
 We do not display the Y-DNA of Associates

 For full member applicants who have not yet taken a test, the appropriate costs are: